-This is where marketing automation platforms can help.
-There are plenty to choose from, though, and one of the most common faceoffs is HubSpot vs Marketo.
+This is where marketing automation platforms can help and there are plenty to choose from.
+One of the most common faceoffs is HubSpot vs Marketo.
 Here's a comparison of their features so you can decide which is best for your inbound efforts.

 The five main points we're going to discuss are:

-Marketo consists of five main modules: lead management, email marketing, consumer marketing, customer-based marketing and mobile marketing.
+Marketo consists of seven main modules: lead management, email marketing, consumer marketing, customer-based marketing, mobile marketing, revenue attribution and account-based marketing.

 You can purchase these modules individually, as bundles or all together as one fully integrated platform, depending on your business needs.

 This means you can create a custom solution, but some businesses may prefer and require a more unified piece of software.
-Marketo's modules are also priced in tiers, depending on their scale: Basic (for smaller companies), Pro, Elite and Enterprise.
+Marketo's modules are also priced in tiers, depending on their scale: Select (for smaller companies), Prime, Ultimate and Enterprise.

-You'd still have to upgrade your membership as your database grows and there are some niche bolt-ons which you can pay for to enhance your marketing strategies or reports.
-But, HubSpot allows you to use all of their features even at an entry-level basis.
-And instead of upgrading each individual module, you can upgrade the entire package.
+HubSpot allows you to use all of their features even at an entry-level basis.
+Instead of upgrading each individual module, you can upgrade the entire package.

 HubSpot offers three product levels at three different prices:

 In contrast, HubSpot offers a much more inclusive package.
-Not only are all of the tools are available for seamless functionality, you also get more for less.
-For example, HubSpot now offers Revenue Attribution, a brand-new feature which is comparable to Marketo’s Bizible and integrated with the Enterprise tier (more on this later).
+Not only are all of the tools available for seamless functionality, but you also get more for less.

-HubSpot is structured around contacts rather than the individual products so the more contacts you have, the more you pay rather than paying more to get more products.
-This allows companies to grow with the product at the right speed.
+HubSpot is structured around contacts rather than the individual products, so the more contacts you have - the more you pay, rather than paying more to get more products.
+This allows companies to scale with the product at the right speed.

-HubSpot also offers a free trial and free versions of their software, unlike Marketo.
-This makes HubSpot the more ideal and affordable option for smaller businesses as opposed to Marketo, which is marketed more towards larger corporations.
+HubSpot also offers a 14-day free trial and free versions of their software, unlike Marketo.

 Smooth user experience